MBuffenoir/autobuild/README.md

 This tutorial will be the first of a series helping you create continuous integration and deployment (CI/CD) pipelines for your applications.

-CI/CD are vital in an Agile organization.
-We are goint to discover how the addition of Docker tools in our toolkit, can greatly improves application update, testing and shipping.
+CI/CD pipelines are vital in an Agile organization.
+We are going to discover how the addition of Docker tools in our toolkit can greatly improve application updates, testing, and shipping.

-Depending on your ressources and constraints, there are of course multiple ways of achieving such a goal.
+Depending on your resources and constraints, there are of course multiple ways of achieving such a goal.
 We are going to start simple and discover the free tools that Docker made available to us.

-You are going to create a Dockerfile for a simple web application, built it, get it to run locally, store it online and create your first automated build on Docker Hub.
+You are going to create a Dockerfile for a simple web application, build it, get it to run locally, store it online, and create your first automated build on Docker Hub.

+This approach has some limitations, outlined below, but it is certainly a very cheap and easy way to get most developers integrating good CI/CD practices very quickly.

 ## Requirements